dr-bell/.github/profile/README.md

 We study the forms and intelligence of emerging mobile, IoT, and wearable devices.
 We are interested in the system and algorithmic challenges of building multi-sensory device platforms that learn, infer, and augment human behavior.

 For more information, please visit our official [webpage](https://www.bell-labs.com/research-innovation/projects-and-initiatives/software-and-data-systems-research/device-software/).

+For our public repositories on GitHub, please visit [Nokia-Bell-Labs](https://github.com/Nokia-Bell-Labs).